openmsupply/conforma-docs/docs/public/content/docs/getting-started/walkthrough/index.md

 ## Overview

-This section contains a walkthrough to showcase how Conforma can be used to manage workflows for a Drug Regulatory Authority.
+This section contains a walkthrough to showcase how Conforma can be used to manage workflows for a Regulatory Authority.

 ### Basic workflows

-In this example system the Drug Regulatory Authority has several simple workflows that they manage using Conforma:
+In this example system the Regulatory Authority has several simple workflows that they manage using Conforma:

 - A way for internal users to maintain a database of registered pharmacies.
 - A way for pharmacists to apply to register themselves as a member of one of the registered pharmacies.